bartbzd/100-days-of-code/log.md

 ### Day 30: August 26th, 2021

-**Today's Progress:** Worked on fifth JavaScript from The Odin Project and passed all Jest tests.
+**Today's Progress:** Worked on fifth JavaScript exercise from The Odin Project and passed all Jest tests.

 **Thoughts:** The fifth exercise involved writing a function that takes 2 integers and returns the sum of every number betweem (and including) them.
 I got a handle on writing this function rather quickly and am happy with the result.
 It tested my knowledge of loops, function scope and writing IF statements to get my desired result.
 Coming from the removeFromArray exercise, I thought this was going to take me longer as they increase in difficulty, but I was able to pass all Jest tests with ease.